 Marco Joubert is a self-taught Canadian

-filmmaker and video artist, with a
+filmmaker and video artist, with a background

-background in architecture and visual arts.
+in architecture and visual arts.
+His audiovisual

-His audiovisual practice, characterized by
+practice, characterized by its formal rigor,

-development of a personal language,
+tends toward the development of a personal

-situated at the crossroads of cinema, video
+language, situated at the crossroads of

-art and poetry.
+cinema, video art and poetry.

 Thematically, his work revolves around the